somyakajla/SUFS/README.md

 C. DATA_NODES dictionary is being created by the heartbeat send by data nodes.
 D. BLOCK_MAP dictionary is being created/updated by block report send by data nodes.

+Important- Namenode does have any information about its datanodes untill datanodes itself sends its heartbeat and block reports to the name node.